jakobmerljak/aCT/README.md

 - `actheartbeatwatchdog`: checks the database for jobs that have not sent heartbeats for a given time and manually send the heartbeat
 - `actcriticalmonitor`: checks logs for critical error messages in the last hour - can be run in a cron to send emails

+# Client tools

+__Experimental__ client tools exist which allow job management through simple command line tools (`actsub`, `actstat`, etc).
+These tools allow aCT to be used as a generic job submission engine, independent from the ATLAS part.